idvoretskyi/gke-terraform-cluster/README.md

 - Minimal OAuth scopes for reduced attack surface
 - Resource labels for compliance and tracking
 - Automated security scanning in CI/CD pipeline
-- Regular cleanup of test resources to minimize attack surface

 ## Contributing